 Which is hotter Thai red or green curry?
 The answer is red is hotter generally but it depends on how much curry paste you are putting into a recipe.
 Using a small of red works well for us and isn’t too spicy at all.

-Red curry on the other hand has well, a lot of red chilies to give it its red coloring.
+Red curry on the other hand has well, a lot of red chilies to give it red coloring.
 Therefore it is spicier also.
-The beauty of making a soup at home is that you can play with the heat and see where you like it.
+The beauty of making soup at home is that you can play with the heat and see where you like it.

 Is Thai Food Healthier Than Chinese Food?

-Generally speaking, Thai food is healthier, especially when you are thinking of how we have Chinese food here in America with high fat deep fried options.
+Generally speaking, Thai food is healthier, especially when you are thinking of how we have Chinese food here in America with high-fat deep-fried options.

-There are still some deep fried options in Thai food like spring rolls but more so it is with fresh ingredients and not dipped into the fryer.
+There are still some deep-fried options in Thai food like spring rolls but more so it is with fresh ingredients and not dipped into the fryer.